TheDevHorse/single-responsibility/README.md

-# Single Responsibility and Design Patterns
+# Applying the Single Responsibility Principle with Design Patterns

 This project demonstrates how the **Factory**, **Strategy**, and **Command** design patterns are used to follow the **Single Responsibility Principle (SRP)** in object-oriented software design.